Investing in Rental Properties is NOT for the Faint Hearted

 Breaking down the two types of banks, you have Fannie/Freddie lenders and then you have basic banks.
 Regional banks offer portfolio loans, in house loans, real estate loans, etc.

 The perks of working with FNMA and FMCC are the loan terms.
 And that’s it.
-(I freaking hate the red-tape they require), but the brass tax
+(I freaking hate the red-tape they require), but the brass tax is: Thirty years of amortization, fixed rate interest for the entire term, and the lowest rates available on the market.

 To be clear, I think it’s worth it to go nab your maximum allotment of 10 FNMA/FMCC mortgages.